vitasaturnia/californiagoldbuyers/src/pages/about/index.md

 heading: About us

 ---
-### Welcome to Heaven Sent Smoke Shop

-Welcome to Heaven Sent Smoke Shop, the smoke shop for the people.
+### Welcome to Heaven Sent Smoke Shop, the smoke shop for the people.

 Here at Heaven Sent, we're not just your run-of-the-mill smoke shop; we're the spot where the community gathers to celebrate all things smoking.
 Whether you're a seasoned or an occasional smoker, we've got everything you need to elevate your smoking experience.